-The Wyndham Housing and Neighbourhood Character Strategy provides a framework to guide the growth and change of residential areas in the City of Wyndham.
+The Wyndham Housing and Neighbourhood Character Strategy provides a framework to guide the growth and change of established residential areas in the City of Wyndham.

 Extensive consultation with the community on the Strategy occurred between January and March 2017.
-Over 250 submissions were received raising a wide range of issues about the impact of the Strategy on neighbourhood character, infrastructure, heritage, the environment and heritage.
+Over 250 submissions were received raising a wide range of issues about the impact of the Strategy on neighbourhood character, infrastructure, the environment and heritage.

 Soon after the conclusion of the consultation process, the State Government made several changes to the residential zones.
-Some of these changes have a significant impact on the Council’s proposed schedules to the residential zones.
+Some of these changes had a significant impact on the Council’s proposed schedules to the residential zones.

 Council considered a report on the Strategy at its Ordinary Meeting held on 5 December, 2017.
 Council resolved to:

 - Note the submissions received on the Housing and Neighbourhood Character Strategy